-We are holding a rally to support legal action to help end the current subsidy race that is damaging the Visual Effects and Film industries.
-These subsidies are a form of corporate welfare used by Hollywood producers to game various governments against each other.
-These actions have led to a bidding war between governments that maximizes the amount of free taxpayer money for Hollywood productions that end up making billions of dollars.
-At the same time, this has unknowingly cost taxpayers billions.
+ADAPT is a non-profit trade association seeking to improve the conditions of the Visual Effects (VFX) industry.
+Our organization has been working on a legal effort to help end the current subsidy race for free taxpayer money that is damaging the VFX and Film industries.
+These subsidies are a form of corporate welfare used by the "Big Six" Hollywood studios (Warner Bros., Disney, Fox, Universal, Paramount, and Sony) to game various governments against each other.
+These actions have led to a bidding war between governments that cost billions in dollars to unknowing taxpayers for Hollywood productions that go on to make billions of dollars.

 This has also heavily distorted the playing field for work in the industry and has injured many of the businesses and the professionals who work behind the scenes.
 Many businesses have had to close or move to subsidized locations.
 Many professionals have suffered job loss, cycles of displacement, bankruptcy and foreclosures as they have been forced to chase work around the world.

-We have attained the help of a Washington DC-based law firm that specializes in international trade to challenge subsidies in the US Court of International Trade.
-If the panel of judges and Department of Commerce agrees with us that we have the support of the domestic visual effects industry and it is indeed being harmed by international subsidies, a mandatory duty will be levied against producers who utilize these harmful subsidies.
-This would discipline the system and level the playing field.
-Presidential or Congressional approval is not needed.
+We have retained the help of a Washington, DC-based law firm that specializes in international trade to challenge subsidies under the U.S. trade laws, which implement international trade agreements under the World Trade Organization.
+If the Department of Commerce and the U.S. International Trade Commission agree with us that we have the support of the domestic Visual Effects industry and it is indeed being harmed by international subsidies, a mandatory duty would be levied against producers who utilize these harmful subsidies.
+This would discipline the use of subsidies and level the playing field.
+These laws already exist and their implementation is reviewable by courts, such as the U.S. Court of International Trade.
+No Presidential or Congressional action is needed.